abaird986/aws-modern-application-workshop/README.md

 git push
 ```

-While those service updates are being automatically pushed through your CICD pipeline, continue on to the next step.
+While those service updates are being automatically pushed through your CI/CD pipeline, continue on to the next step.

 ### Editing and Publishing the Website